 Expanding the scope

-For the period between 1989 and 1992 “People Link” was funded and a part-time paid co-ordinator was employed.
+For the period between 1989 and 1992 “People Link” was funded and a part-time coordinator was employed.
 During this period “People Link” became incorporated as a way of increasing its chances of acquiring more secure funding.
-A great deal of work went into this effort, but to no avail.
+A great deal of work went into this effort but to no avail.

-HVC Inc. currently receives its funding from Federal and State Government departments and corporate partnerships.
-HVC has approximately 85 staff consisting of 80 volunteers who are engaged in a range of services and activities within the local community.
-These volunteers support the engagement and recognition of volunteers and volunteering, training and professional development of Volunteers, Managers and Not-For-Profit Boards to build a more sustainable and welcoming community.
+HVC currently receives its funding from Federal and State government departments and corporate partnerships.
+HVC has approximately 85 staff consisting of 80 volunteers who are engaged in a range of services and activities in the local community.
+These volunteers support the engagement and recognition of volunteers and volunteering, training, and professional development of Volunteers, Managers, and Not-For-Profit Boards to build a more sustainable and welcoming community.